OathPros/COMP3/source/patterns/feedback/dialogs.rst

 Dialogs
 =======

 Dialogs present options, choices or information to users, which they must respond to in order to continue.
 They are typically contained within their parent window, and block input to the parent window until dismissed.
+Depending on available screen size, they may either be displayed as "floating", or as attached to the bottom of the window.

 Within the context of the GNOME platform, there are three main types of dialogs: general dialogs, action dialogs, and alert dialogs.